 What is a career mentor?

 Typically, mentoring is voluntary.
 Whether the mentoring takes place informally through personal networks, or formally through a company mentoring program, there is rarely an expectation of payment for the mentor’s time.
 Both parties are dedicated to the personal development of the mentee, and the process is also highly rewarding for the mentor.
 Mentoring succeeds because mentors like to ‘give back’ or ‘pay it forwards’ and understand that mentoring is also beneficial for them.

-💡 FACT 💡 Mentors find their jobs more meaningful and less stressful than those who do not mentor, and have also been found to be more likely to get a promotion.
+Mentors find their jobs more meaningful and less stressful than those who do not mentor, and have also been found to be more likely to get a promotion.

-Advice & Guidance
+- Advice & guidance

-Read more: How To Be A Good Mentee.
+Read more: How To Be A Good Mentee

-Mentor advises based on personal experience
+- Mentor advises based on personal experience

 What is a career coach?

 Another comparison between coaching and mentoring, is that coaching is typically more structured and tailored to specific outcomes, as opposed to general personal development.
 This more formal structure is also a result of coaches charging for their service, unlike mentors.
 The structured nature of coaching makes it a great addition to your corporate leadership training, as you can target specific areas to up-skill you current and future leaders.

-Training & Upskilling
+- Training & Up-skilling

-Coach drives the sessions
+- Coach drives the sessions

-Coach does not necessarily discuss personal experience
+- Coach does not necessarily discuss personal experience

 “It is a journey where the process of learning is as important as the knowledge and skills gained” (Zeus and Skiffington, 2000)

-In both mentoring and coaching, there is:
+In both coaching and mentoring, there is:

-Trust between both parties
+- Trust between both parties

-A desire to develop
+- A desire to develop

-Discussion of goals
+- Discussion of goals

-Exposure to new ways of thinking
+- Exposure to new ways of thinking

-Focus on career progression
+- Focus on career progression

 - The unlocking of someone’s potential

 And so the relationships are underpinned by many similar principles.